- 1 NI ELVIS Tutorial Video

 - Print a statement without depositing money

 The inputs are the ATM's three functions.
-Let a variable P stand for printing a statement, W for withdrawing money, and D for depositing money.
+Let variable P stand for printing a statement, W for withdrawing money, and D for depositing money.
 There is one output, which is whether or not the ATM session has a cost.
-The output is C. The truth table in Figure 1 shows the combinations of the inputs and their corresponding outputs.
+The output is C. The truth table in Table 6 shows the combinations of the inputs and their corresponding outputs.

 The inputs are P=print, W=withdraw, D=deposit.
 The output is 0=false (do not charge) or 1=true (charge $1.00).

 The combinations that yield an output of 1 are kept.
-The approach is, for each of these combinations, determine the input values and multiply those variables together.
-If an input is true, it can be used as is; for an input that is false, invert it using the horizontal bar NOT operation defined above.
+For each of these combinations, determine the input values and multiply those variables together.
+If an input is true, it can be used as is; for an input that is false, invert it using the horizontal bar NOT operation.
 Since the output is true if any of the combinations are true, the equation is formed by using addition operations on all the terms formed by the product of each combination.
-Ergo, a sum of products equation.
-The following Boolean equation is created:
+The Boolean equation in Figure 5 is created.

-A table like the one in Figure 2 that maps out all the possible combinations is drawn.
+A table like the one in Table 7 that maps out all the possible combinations is drawn.
 Only one variable can change at a time between adjacent columns.
-For this example, the columns will change from 00, to 01, to 11, to 10, as shown in Figure 2.
+For this example, the columns will change from 00 to 01 to 11 to 10, as shown in Table 7.
 A TA will explain this further.
 The cells that are true are grouped in rectangles of two, four, or eight cells.
 This shows the values that these cells have in common.
 These common values yield the simplified Boolean equation.
-The K-map in Figure 2 corresponds to the Boolean equation created.
+The K-map in Table 7 corresponds to the Boolean equation created.

-Compare this K-map in Figure 2 with the equation to see why some cells are 1 and the others are 0.
+Compare this K-map in Table 7 with the equation to see why some cells are 1 and the others are 0.